Tukyo/Profectio/README.md

 # **Figurehead**
 *01101101*

 Now that the contract was signed and consensus was in place for the rite of passage to Cordova, the Five Figureheads took their respective journey to a new place of rest.
-Each one creating a new concept for the Cirealians to learn, grow and evolve.
+Each one creating a new concept for the Ciraelians to learn, grow and evolve.
 You may consider these concepts, tools.
 The purpose of each Figurehead was to be revealed.
 01010010

 Maelynoch ascended directly into the heavens, creating light to see when darkness rose.
 Adopting many names from this display, Luna, Moon, Mael de Moon.
 Never to return to Cirra, this was the destiny of Maelynoch.
 00110010